Blog – Posted on Thursday, Jan 24

 16. The Brimstone Deception by Lisa Shearin

 A supernatural detective agency?
 Check.
 A New York City full of vampires, werewolves, and countless other unspeakable creatures?
 Check.
 A terrifying new designer drug that allows humans to actually see them… called Brimstone because it’s literally manufactured from the pits of hell?
 Yup, check on that one too.
+If you're intrigued, go ahead and add The Brimstone Deception to your reading list.

 Work’s never exactly been easy for detective Makenna Fraser, seer for the SPI (Supernatural Protection & Investigation), but safe to say it’s never been this hellish.
 When Brimstone breaks out and the cartel controlling it starts murdering dealers left and right, Fraser and her team have their mission cut out for them: to find the source of the drug — a rift between hell and earth — and close it before not just NYC, but all of humanity is destroyed.